Chayanitoey/MajorStudio1/README.md

 ## Process ( total ~ 28 hrs)
+** For design process please refer to [design&prototype branch documentation](https://github.com/Chayanitoey/MajorStudio1/tree/Design%26Prototype) - concept 1 is chosen for this iteration. **

 - Data : Json data (pulled from UN portal with a little data wrangling work + merged with geolocation file)  and GeoJson( randomly found this data on Github, then merge the original file with my json file(filtered to only show total waste data , lat , long )  (~4hrs)
 - WebGL  : Mainly use globe Gl which is a UI component using three.js & [webGL](https://globe.gl/)  ( ~6 hrs)